folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "This shit done got too wicked to apologize" > Wickedness or weakness

-* Kendrick seems to be asserting that "the party" has become become so wicked that even if the people who are hosting or attending "the party" have a change of heart and decide to apologize, society should not accept their apology.
+* Kendrick seems to be asserting that "the party" has become so wicked that even if the people who are hosting or attending "the party" have a change of heart and decide to apologize, society should not accept their apology.

 * Kendrick's accusations of wickedness could be directed at the pedophile parties which Kendrick alleges that Drake has been hosting.
-The accusations could also be directed at Diddy's "Freak Off" sex parties which came to light earlier in the year when Diddy was charged with sex trafficing, recketeering transportation to engage in prostitution.
-Still, Kendrick could be making his accusations more broadly at countless exploitative entertainment parties hosted by powerful men in the entertainment industry as exposed by Katt Williams.
+The accusations could also be directed at Diddy's "Freak Off" sex parties, which came to light earlier in the year when Diddy was charged with **sex trafficking, racketeering,** and **transportation to engage in prostitution**.
+Still, Kendrick could be making his accusations more broadly at countless exploitative entertainment parties hosted by powerful men in the entertainment industry, as exposed by Katt Williams.

-* It is notable that that the concept of “wickedness” was a major theme of Kendrick’s album *DAMN.*.
-The album's opening track, "BLOOD." begins with the with an ominous voice which that says:
+* It is notable that the concept of “wickedness” was a major theme of Kendrick’s album *DAMN.*.
+The album's opening track, "BLOOD.," begins with an ominous voice that says:

   * *Is it **wickedness** or is it **weakness**?
   You decide.
 Are we going to **live** or **die**?”*

-* Throughout *DAMN.* Kendrick seems to present a dichotomous choice between the "wickedness" that is routinely perpetrated by poweful, violent men in this world and the "weakness" that was exhibited by Jesus who refused to use violence against his enemies and then laid down his life to be crucified in the place of violent men.
+* Throughout *DAMN.*, Kendrick seems to present a dichotomous choice between the "wickedness" that is routinely perpetrated by powerful, violent men in this world and the "weakness" that was exhibited by Jesus, who refused to use violence against his enemies and then laid down his life to be crucified in the place of violent men.

   * *Love's gonna get you killed
   But pride's gonna be the death of you, and you and me*